-The scope of Clarage's testing capabilities are very broad and cover a wide spectrum of in-house and on-site testing services.
+The scope of Clarage's testing capabilities is very broad and covers a wide spectrum of in-house and on-site testing services.
 With this level of technology, we can continue to provide our customers with proven solutions to their particular air movement needs while ensuring that they receive the highest quality product for their exact requirements and structural needs.
 This includes the evaluation of existing systems to optimize performance and reduce power consumption.

 With the most sophisticated research and development testing laboratories in the industry, only Clarage has the collective experience and knowledge needed for tackling the most technically complex testing requirements for the most demanding environments.

 Test Lab – AMCA 210 Chamber

 Clarage can provide accurate and repeatable airflow, pressure and power data for fans of all types by performing an airflow measurement test per AMCA standards 210 and 260 using one of three chambers that are located in our test lab.
 Two of the chambers can accommodate airflow rates up to 65,000 cubic feet per minute and static pressures up to 10 inches of water while the third high pressure chamber can handle airflow rates up to 10,000 cubic feet per minute and static pressures up to 80 inches of water.

 When a fan exceeds the size limitations of our chambers, large scale duct testing can be conducted at one of our manufacturing plants.
 Clarage can provide accurate and repeatable results by performing airflow measurement testing per AMCA standard 210 for fans of virtually any size, airflow rate, static pressure and horsepower.
 This method of testing is very space consuming and requires a very long duct section to be attached to the fan.